javascriptu/decks/README.md

 JavascriptU Slide Templates
 ===========================

-This is the template we will be using for all of our decks.

 Decks are written in a flavor of markdown in /decks/

 ## Deckdown / Deck.js flavored Markdown